Frequently Asked Questions

 General

-• Buying a house can be a lot more advantageous than renting
+• Buying a house can be cheaper than renting

-• Buying a house can be a very good investment, for quite some time now, owning your own house has proven to be a good investment
+• Buying a house can be a very good investment

-• You might want to buy the house to let
+• You might want to buy a house as a source of income by letting it out

-We are here to help you set financial goals and priorities, and then recommend specific steps to meet them.
+A financial advisor will help you meet your financial goals and priorities.
 This means we may give advice on how you should allocate your investments, what kind of insurance you really need and explain how certain moves may affect your taxes or estate.

 It’s then up to you to decide if you want to follow that advice.
-Since we aren’t necessarily a specialist on all aspects we might also recommend others, when you need more specialized help, say, working with a trusts and estates attorney who can help protect assets in a family businesses.
+We may also recommend third parties if you need more specialised help, such as an expert in trusts or family businesses.

 • Mortgages